jupyterhub/repo2docker/CONTRIBUTING.md

 1. Access to the PyPI package for repo2docker
 2. Access to push tags to the jupyter/repo2docker repository
-3. Acess to push images to dockerhub on jupyter/repo2docker
+3. Access to push images to dockerhub on jupyter/repo2docker

 If you do not have access to any of these, please contact a current maintainer of the project!